-All these providers offers standard, cable and fibre optic broadband.
+All these providers offer standard, cable and fibre optic broadband.
 However, sometimes, in remote rural areas, sometimes you can't get fixed-line broadband because it would cost providers more than they'd make back to extend their networks that far.

 If you want a Spanish mobile phone plan, you can get a package that bundles broadband, landline calls and a mobile plan together, which are popular as you get more for your money.
 The cheapest ones cost around 29€ a month, and they're becoming the standard type of package in Spain, with all the big providers offering something along those lines.

 It depends on where you live and what kind of broadband you have.
 If you have standard broadband you're unlikely to get the 'up to' speed advertised.
-For example, if you get a standard ADSL package advertised as offering up 50Mb, you're likely to about 10Mb, which is the average download speed in Spain.
+For example, if you get a standard ADSL package advertised as offering up to 50Mb, you're likely to get about 10Mb, which is the average download speed in Spain.
 This is because the further you live from the local telephone exchange, the less speed you'll get, so in general you'll get better speeds in cities than in small towns and villages.

 However, fibre optic broadband has quickly become widely available in Spain.
 The big providers are putting in fibre optic cables across the country, with Movistar leading the race.
 You can get fibre in most of the bigger cities now, which offers download speeds of up to 300Mb.
-With fibre optic and cable broadband you the speed advertised, which is often advertised as 'real speed' - 'velocidad real'.
+With fibre optic and cable broadband you do get the speed advertised, which is often advertised as 'real speed' - 'velocidad real'.

 As in most western European countries, you'll find Wi-Fi hotspots in most cities in Spain.
 You'll see signs advertising free Wi-Fi in shops, bars and restaurants such as VIPS and Pans&Company.
 It's also common to find Wi-Fi in public parks and libraries.

-In general, Wi-Fi hotspots are handy if you only use the internet very occasionally, but if you're going to be living in Spain for a while, and regularly use the internet, you're better of getting home broadband.
+In general, Wi-Fi hotspots are handy if you only use the internet very occasionally, but if you're going to be living in Spain for a while, and regularly use the internet, you're better off getting home broadband.